Top 10 Blood, Sweat & Tears Songs

 # 9 – Go Down Gamblin’

-The heavy blues-infused funked-up “Go Down Gamblin” was the opening track on the band’s fourth studio album entitled Blood Sweat & Tears 4.
-The song was written by David Clayton Thomas who also played guitar on the track.
+The heavy, blues-infused, funk-infused “Go Down Gamblin'” was the opening track on the band’s fourth studio album, Blood Sweat & Tears 4.
+The song was written by David Clayton Thomas, who also played guitar on the track.
 Blood Sweat & Tears 4 was a great record that was often overlooked.
 The album was released in 1971.
 David Clayton Thomas left the band after the album was completed.

 # 8 – They

 The Blood Sweat & Tears song “They” is probably the least-known track on this list.
 Nonetheless, it is one of the most interesting and, in many ways, an outlier in the group’s history.
 The band’s music has always been a blend of jazz and rock, fueled by their incredible horn section.
-However, in this great track, the rhythmic keyboard playing and a blend of progressive rock concepts set it apart from other Blood Sweat & Tears Songs.
+However, on this great track, the rhythmic keyboard playing and a blend of progressive rock elements set it apart from other Blood, Sweat & Tears Songs.
 The song “They” was released on the band’s ninth album, More Than Ever, in 1976.

 # 7 – And When I Die